 Sharing files/folders to a Group does not show up in users "Shared with me" folder.

-When sharing a file or folder to a SharePoint Group, the users do not receive an invitation email and they can only access the shared files/folders via a URL link.
+When sharing a file or folder to an Office 365 Group, the users do not receive an invitation email and they can only access the shared files/folders via a URL link.
 These shares do not show up under their "Shared with Me" folder.
 This really defeats the purpose of sharing with a group.
 The idea is to make sharing with large numbers of users easier.
 Set up a group, then share with them.
 Please fix this.

 Good suggestion.
 Working on it…